Le Cordon Bleu Logo

 “I knew from very early on that I wanted to be a chef, but being at Le Cordon Bleu was the first time that I was surrounded by like-minded people who shared that same passion and love for food,” Michelle said.
 “I met people from all walks of life who were connected through the same thing…it was a very special time for me.”

-Not only was she listed as one of Asia’s top female pastry chefs, but her fine dining restaurant Mia made the cut in Michelin Guide’s Thailand edition for 2022.
+In addition to receiving a MICHELIN star, Michelle was listed as one of Asia’s top female pastry chefs in 2022.
+Her fine dining restaurant also made the cut in Michelin Guide’s Thailand edition for 2022.
 “To be honest, it all feels pretty surreal,” Michelle said.
 “It was something I never expected to happen, nor did I actively pursue it.
 It came as a very pleasant surprise and I was shocked at how well it was received by so many people.”

 After completing a Certificate III in Commercial Cookery in 2013, Michelle moved to Melbourne and worked at The Intercontinental Hotel for her six-month industry placement.
 She then returned to Sydney to study Patisserie and landed a part-time job at Meat and Wine Co while also volunteering at The Shangri-La, working under renowned chef Anna Polyviou.
 In 2014, after finishing a Certificate III in Patisserie, she scored a full-time job at Neil Perry’s Rockpool, before heading to Bangkok to start her own venture with partner Pongcharn Russell.